vicenteraulfernandez/AngularChallenge/README.md

 ## Step2: Getting dependencies.

-Run the command `npm install` to get dependencies.
+Go to the project D:/FOLDER/AngularChallenge/ and run the command `npm install` to get dependencies.

 ## Step3: Run the server.

-Go to the project D:/FOLDER/AngularChallenge/ and run the command: `npm run start`, then navigate to `http://localhost:4200/`.
+In the same folder D:/FOLDER/AngularChallenge/, run the command: `npm run start`, then navigate to `http://localhost:4200/`.